Zebreus/create-typescript-thing-lib/README.md

 # TODO

-- [ ] Ensure all generated files are formatted correctly
 - [ ] Add more tests
 - [ ] Add logging facility
 - [ ] Think about functions for updating existing codebases